Guidelines for Outdoor In-Person Events Summer 2021

 For regular events, i.e. Small Group Ministry, Adult RE, etc., it is vital err on the side of inclusiveness.
-If any participating individual is unvaccinated or uncomfortable with an outdoor in-person meeting, they should be encouraged to inform the event organizer, and the event will be moved back online.
+If any participating individual is unvaccinated or uncomfortable with an outdoor in-person meeting, they should be encouraged to inform the event organizer, and the event will be moved back online or a remote attendance option should be offered.
 We urge groups to agree that such requests will be fully supported.
 The assumption should be that such an event would be an exception, rather than the rule.
 Remember also that holding discussion groups (ie, small group ministry sessions or adult RE) outdoors at a social distance can present difficulties for members with hearing loss.
 For this reason, a one-time informal “Meet and See” is preferable to holding regular meetings or full-scale sessions/classes outdoors.

 For special events, planned for outdoors, every effort should be made to be as inclusive as possible, and consider the needs of households with unvaccinated people (especially households with children).
 Steps need to be taken to maintain safety for all.

 - It is impossible for us to know who is fully vaccinated and who is not.
 At the same time, outdoor transmission has been determined to be extremely rare.
 Therefore, at events of fewer than 8 people, masks are optional so long as social distancing can be maintained and everyone present agrees.
 Groups should agree ahead of time to respect the wishes of anyone who wishes the event to be fully masked, and participants should always be prepared to mask.